Funky Technician

 Funky Technician is the debut album by the American hip hop artists Lord Finesse and DJ Mike Smooth, released in 1990 on Wild Pitch Records.
-It was produced by Smooth, DJ Premier, and Diamond D and Showbiz.
-In 1998, the album was selected as one of The Sources 100 Best Rap Albums.
+It was produced by Smooth, DJ Premier, Diamond D, and Showbiz.
 In 2008, the album was re-released on Wild Pitch Records.

 Critical reception

 AllMusic called the album "an excellent LP of battle rap with Lord Finesse simultaneously claiming and proving his immense skills over a set of funky backing tracks."
+In 1998, the album was selected as one of The Source's 100 Best Rap Albums.
+In 2003, Spin labeled Lord Finesse "an MC who packed more wit and flow and rhythm into a tossed-off couplet than most brought to a whole LP."